-As a data-link layer protocol in the TCP/IP stack, Ethernet describes how network devices can format and transmit data packets so other devices on the same local or campus area network segment can recognize, receive and process them.
+Ethernet is the traditional technology for connecting devices in a wired local area network (LAN) or wide area network (WAN), enabling them to communicate with each other via a protocol -- a set of rules or common network language.
+Ethernet describes how network devices can format and transmit data so other devices on the same local or campus area network segment can recognize, receive and process the information.
 An Ethernet cable is the physical, encased wiring over which the data travels.

-Any device accessing a geographically localized network using a cable -- i.e., with a wired rather than wireless connection -- likely uses Ethernet -- whether in a home, school or office setting.
-From businesses to gamers, diverse end users depend on the benefits of Ethernet connectivity, including reliability and security.
+Connected devices accessing a geographically localized network with a cable -- that is, with a wired rather than wireless connection -- likely use Ethernet.
+From businesses to gamers, diverse end users depend on the benefits of Ethernet connectivity, which include reliability and security.

-Compared to wireless LAN technology, Ethernet is typically less vulnerable to disruptions -- whether from radio wave interference, physical barriers or bandwidth hogs.
-It can also offer a greater degree of network security and control than wireless technology, as devices must connect using physical cabling -- making it difficult for outsiders to access network data or hijack bandwidth for unsanctioned devices.
+Compared to wireless LAN (WLAN) technology, Ethernet is typically less vulnerable to disruptions.
+It can also offer a greater degree of network security and control than wireless technology since devices must connect using physical cabling.
+This makes it difficult for outsiders to access network data or hijack bandwidth for unsanctioned devices.

 Each frame is wrapped in a packet that contains several bytes of information to establish the connection and mark where the frame starts.

-Engineers at Xerox first developed Ethernet in the 1970s.
-Ethernet initially ran over coaxial cables, while a typical Ethernet LAN today uses special grades of twisted pair cables or fiber optic cabling.
+Engineers at Xerox first developed Ethernet in the 1970s; Ethernet initially ran over coaxial cables.
+Today, a typical Ethernet LAN uses special grades of twisted-pair cables or fiber optic cabling.
 Early Ethernet connected multiple devices into network segments through hubs -- Layer 1 devices responsible for transporting network data -- using either a daisy chain or star topology.

-If two devices that share a hub try to transmit data at the same time, however, the packets can collide and create connectivity problems.
-To alleviate these digital traffic jams, the IEEE developed the Carrier Sense Multiple Access with Collision Detection (CSMA/CD) protocol, which allows devices to check whether a given line is in use before initiating new transmissions.
+However, if two devices that share a hub try to transmit data at the same time, the packets can collide and create connectivity problems.
+To alleviate these digital traffic jams, IEEE developed the Carrier Sense Multiple Access with Collision Detection (CSMA/CD) protocol, which enables devices to check whether a given line is in use before initiating new transmissions.

-Later, Ethernet hubs largely gave way to network switches, their more sophisticated and modern counterparts.
+Later, Ethernet hubs largely gave way to network switches.
 Because a hub cannot discriminate between points on a network segment, it can't send data directly from point A to point B. Instead, whenever a network device sends a transmission via an input port, the hub copies the data and distributes it to all the available output ports.

-In contrast, a switch intelligently sends any given port only the traffic intended for its devices rather than copies of any and all the transmissions on the network segment -- improving security and efficiency.
+In contrast, a switch intelligently sends any given port only the traffic intended for its devices rather than copies of any and all the transmissions on the network segment, thus improving security and efficiency.

 The IEEE 802.3 working group approved the first Ethernet standard in 1983.
-Since then, the technology has continued to evolve and embrace new media, higher transmission speeds and changes in frame content -- e.g., 802.3ac to accommodate VLAN and priority tagging -- and functional requirements -- e.g., 802.3af to define Power over Ethernet (POE), which is crucial to most Wi-Fi and IP telephony deployments.
-Wi-Fi standards -- IEEE 802.11a, b, g, n, ac and ax -- define the equivalent of Ethernet for Wireless LANs.
+Since then, the technology has continued to evolve and embrace new media, higher transmission speeds and changes in frame content:

-Gigabit Ethernet boasts speeds of 1,000 Mbps -- 1 gigabit or 1 billion bits per second -- 10-Gigabit Ethernet (GbE), up to 10 Gbps, and so on.
+Gigabit Ethernet boasts speeds of 1,000 Mbps -- 1 gigabit or 1 billion bits per second (bps) -- 10 GbE, up to 10 Gbps, and so on.
 Network engineers use 100BASE-T largely to connect end-user computers, printers and other devices; to manage servers and storage; and to achieve higher speeds for network backbone segments.
 Over time, the typical speed of each connection tends to increase.

 Ethernet cables connect network devices to the appropriate routers or modems, with different cables working with different standards and speeds.
-The Category 5 (CAT5) cable supports traditional and 100BASE-T Ethernet, for example, while Category 5e (CAT5e) can handle Gigabit Ethernet and Category 6 (CAT6) works with 10 GbE.
+For example, the Category 5 (Cat5) cable supports traditional and 100BASE-T Ethernet, the Category 5e (Cat5e) cable can handle GbE and Category 6 (Cat6) works with 10 GbE.